-Dubrovnik has some truly wonderful hostels — and I know this from experience, because I’ve now visited the city on different trips, staying in different hostels each time.
+Dubrovnik has some truly wonderful hostels.
+I know this from experience, since I’ve now visited the city on different trips, staying in different hostels each time.

 There are over a hundred hostels in Dubrovnik, which can make it difficult to choose.
 I’ll share with you two fantastic hostels I stayed in, plus a few others I think you will like.

-The hostels in Dubrovnik are usually of great quality and Croatians are known for their wonderful hospitality.
+The hostels in Dubrovnik are generally of high quality and Croatians are known for their wonderful hospitality, so you’re sure to have a great time.

-The bad news is that the hostels in Dubrovnik are not usually so cheap, especially in the summer!
-It’s pretty crazy how seasonal the prices are.
-I once stayed at a hostel in Dubrovnik in the off-season where the cost of a dorm bed was a reasonable 15 Euro a night.
-The owner told me that during the August and September peak, they were charging 50 Euro for it!
+The bad news is that the hostels in Dubrovnik are not usually very cheap to say the least, especially in the summer.
+It’s actually crazy how seasonal the prices are: I once stayed at a hostel in Dubrovnik in the winter off-season where the cost of a dorm bed was a very reasonable a night.
+The owner told me that during the August and September peak, they were charging .

-Of course, that’s the price to pay for staying in such a legendary travel location at the best time of year.
+Of course, that’s just the price to pay for staying in such a legendary travel location at the best time of year.
+I’m just setting some expectations so you know what to budget for.

 Amazing hosts with friendly homely atmosphere